Southern Mallee District Council

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.
 Learn morePlease refer to specific data notes for more information

 An analysis of the jobs held by the full-time equivalent local workers in the Southern Mallee District Council in 2019/20 shows the three largest industries were:

 - Agriculture, Forestry and Fishing (520 people or 51.9%)

 - Health Care and Social Assistance (72 people or 7.2%)

 In combination these three fields accounted for 679 people in total or 67.7% of the local workers.

 In comparison, South Australia employed 4.7% in Agriculture, Forestry and Fishing; 10.1% in Manufacturing and 13.4% in Health Care and Social Assistance.

 The major differences between the jobs held by the full-time equivalent local workers of the Southern Mallee District Council and South Australia were:

-- Education and Training (+7 full-time equivalent local workers)
+- Administrative and Support Services (+5 full-time equivalent local workers)